narnoura/SentimentTargets-paper/README.md

 Go to scripts directory

-./runcrf++pipeline <experiment-name> <List of features> <cluster-file>
+./runcrf++pipeline $experiment-name $list-of-features $cluster-file

-All outputs will be saved in the log files under experiments/paper-experiments/<experiment-name-folder>
+All outputs will be saved in the log files under experiments/paper-experiments/$experiment-name-folder

 ### 1) To run the full best-linguistic pipeline with full segmentation (D3) mode: